dd9jn/rfc4880bis/crypto-refresh.md

   However, the signer would be foolish to use a weak algorithm simply because the recipient requests it.

 - Some of the encryption algorithms mentioned in this document have been analyzed less than others.
-  For example, although CAST5 is presently considered strong, it has been analyzed less than AES.
+  For example, although TWOFISH is presently considered reasonably strong, it has been analyzed much less than AES.
   Other algorithms may have other controversies surrounding them.

 - In late summer 2002, Jallad, Katz, and Schneier published an interesting attack on older versions of the OpenPGP protocol and some of its implementations {{JKS02}}.